 How to Take a Section 179 Deduction

-2. Then, you sit down with your tax professional at tax time.
-You will need records on date of purchase, date, you started using the property, and all costs associated with the purchase (like freight and setup).
+- Sit down with your tax professional at tax time.
+You will need records on the date of purchase, the date you started using the property, and all costs associated with the purchase, like freight and setup.

-The form used to report information for a Section 179 deduction is IRS Form 4562.
-This form collects information on business property acquired and put into service (see above).
-For more details on completing Form 4562, see the IRS instructions for this form.
+The form used to report information for a Section 179 deduction is IRS Form 4562, which collects information on business property acquired and put into service.
+You can use it to claim a depreciation deduction, make a Section 179 election, and take a bonus depreciation deduction.

 If you can take a Section 179 deduction for only part of the cost of an asset, you may be able to depreciate the cost you do not deduct.
 This means that you can spread out the remaining amount over the life of the property.